 You need our Pharmacist/naturopath’s advice more than ever before.
+Opiate addiction is becoming out of control due to changing regulations and subsequent prescribing habits of medical practitioners.

 What can I buy to relieve pain if codeine becomes restricted?